unionlabs/union/docs/docs/intro.md

 - Fast: bridging transactions are generated and settled quickly.
 - Secure: zero-knowledge consensus verification.
-- Future proof: core tech is built for next decennium
+- Future proof: core tech is built for the next decennium
 - Easy to use: high-level API usable for developers from any ecosystem